gensectimes/gensectimes.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: index
-title: Artificial Intelligence - AI1
+title: Python for Data Science
+heroimage: pythongreen.png
 ---

-## Artificial Intelligence - AI1

->*Statistics.
-Math.
-Computer Science.
-Physics.
-Long ago, the four disciplines lived together in harmony.
-Then, everything changed when the Computer Science attacked.
-Only a master of all four elements, could stop them, but when the world needed it most, it was not invented.
-A few years ago the world  discovered the new master, a  scientist called data scientist,a master of all four elements*
+## PyDS : Python for Data Science

-Welcome to the **First Edition** of AI1.
+Welcome to the **First Edition** of PyDS
+.
-The objective of this module is to provide fundamental understandings of machine learning models and get you working with the basic concepts of ML and AI.
+The objective of this module is to provide fundamental understanding of the python programming language needed to follow an introductory course in Data Science.

-You will start with the regression models (KNN, Linear, Multi, Poly) and then move on to classification models (kNN, Logistic).
+You will start with the basics of python, statistics, linear algebra and calculus.

-Finally, the course will provide a basic understanding of modern neural networks.
-Along the way, you will operationalize the key concepts of machine learning: picking the right complexity, preventing overfitting, regularization, and model evaluation.
+Finally, the course will provide a basic introduction to linear regression from scratch.

-At the end of this module,
+At the end of this module, you will have the tools and know the concepts needed to successfully undertake a rigorous course in machine learning.
-you will be able to run basic machine learning models, and tell how well they are performing.

 This page introduces you to the team, the basic instructions, the schedule and various elements of our class.

+## Interested in joining?

+[LINKS DON'T WORK AT THE MOMENT]

+> If you would like to apply to this course, please go [here](https://application.univ.ai/applications).

+> We also provide this course as part of our Masters and Accelerated program, check this [link](https://www.univ.ai/programs#ai) out to get more information and apply.

 ## The Team

 ### Dr. Pavlos Protopapas

 ![](https://github.com/hargun3045/blog-dump/blob/master/pavlos-website/pavlosimage.jpeg?raw=true)